Milo-D/libvmcu-Virtual-MCU-Library/README.md

 -  Solution: Because MDX is still in Development, it does not support every Instruction.
 I am working on adding new Instructions to MDX.
 Also manipulating the Hexfile can lead to a corrupted Hexfile, which MDX wont parse.

+- Issue: Wrong Hex Format.

+- Solution: Currently, the Decoder accepts only capital hexadecimal letters.
+This, or any other manipulation (adding useless space, new-lines, ...) could lead to such an exception.
+  Non-capital letters will be supported soon.

 # Supported Microcontroller
 - [x] ATmega32